 Top tips for surviving A Level Results Day

-It’s an anxious wait for teenagers and their parents/carers as the moment of truth draws closer - 16th August, A Level Results Day.
+Thursday 15th August: A Level Results Day, when the anxious wait for teenagers and their parents/carers is finally over.
 Hopefully the day will bring relief and celebration, but what if the results aren't as expected?
-Here our experienced careers advisers give their top tips to help you through this stressful time.
+Our experienced careers advisers give their top tips to help you through this stressful time.

 The key to surviving results day is to be prepared for any eventuality, so follow the tips below before, on and after results day: